sansinghsanjay/Flickr8k_ImageCaptioning/README.md

 ![alt text](https://github.com/sansinghsanjay/Flickr8k_ImageCaptioning/blob/main/archive/images_for_readme/4.png) ![alt text](https://github.com/sansinghsanjay/Flickr8k_ImageCaptioning/blob/main/archive/images_for_readme/5.png)

 ## Technology
+In this project, classic solution (naive approach, i.e. simple encoder-decoder based approach) for Image Captioning is implemented.
+An advanced solution for Image Captioning is Attention Mechanism which is also quite useful for Neural Machine Translation (i.e., translating text from one natural language to another natural language).
+To be more specific, Attention Mechanism for Image Captioning is called as Visual Attention Mechanism.

 This project is at the intersection of following two technologies:
-1. Computer Vision (CV)
+1. Computer Vision (CV): To understand the content of a given image.
-2. Natual Language Generation (NLG)

-What is Natural Language Generation (NLG)?
+2. Natual Language Generation (NLG): NLG transforms data into plain English text.
+It is a branch of Natural Language Processing (NLP).

+### How NLG is different from NLP

 ## Programming Language and Packages Used